ucsb-cs16/s20/_lectures/lect10.md

 <https://youtu.be/rYPnalyY-Co>

-I went the full time today, so I'll make it up to you with a shorter video on Wednesday!
+I went the full time today, so I'll make it up to you with a shorter video either on Wednesday or next Monday!

 # Topics